gem-sw/muondpgntuples/README.md

 The class steering ntuple production is called `MuNtupleProducer`.
 It runs a list of helper classes, called _fillers_ inheriting from `MuNtupleBaseFiller`.

-Each _filler_ must include the `initialize()`, `clear()` and `fill()` functions, which are called within the `MuNtupleProducer` `beginJob()` and `analyze()` functions to perform the ntuple filling logic.
+Each _filler_ must include the `initialize()`, `clear()` and `fill()` member functions, which are called within the `MuNtupleProducer` `beginJob()` and `analyze()` methods to perform the ntuple filling logic.

 Many fillers of the same type may exist, for example in the DT slice-test the same data format for phase-1 and phase-2 digis is used, implying that the same _filler_ helper class can be reused to reduce code duplication.

 Different flavours of a filler are configured using _labels_ and _tags_.
 A _label_ specifies the initial part of the name of the branches that a _filler_ writes into the output `TTree`, for example `dtDigi_time` versus `ph2DtDigi_time`.
-A _tag_ is used to configure the specific behaviour of a given filler, for example phase-1 and phase-2 digis from the DT slice-test are produced with different `InputTags`, hence, in the DT digi _filler_ case, the _tag_ will specify what input collection should be used.
+A _tag_ is used to configure the specific behaviour of a given filler, for example phase-1 and phase-2 digis from the DT slice-test are produced with different `InputTags`, hence, in the DT digi _filler_ case, the _tag_ will can specify what input collection should be used.

 The _fillers_ included in the ntuple are defined in the `MuNtupleProducer` constructor with as in the following: